ShubhamSus/Python-To-Mpy/README.md

-# Python-To-Mpy
+# Overview

- Desktop Application To Convert Multiple Python Files To Mpy Files For CircuitPython/MicroPython
+Developed using .NET 4.8, this desktop application facilitates the conversion of multiple Python files into Mpy files, compatible with CircuitPython/MicroPython platforms.